Agile Thinkers Embrace Uncertainty

 Adopt strategic planning techniques developed in the fast-moving high tech industry to your own organization.

 Build the muscle for strategic agility throughout your organization.

-He is Founder and Managing Director of Agile Strategies, and is the developer of the Agile Strategies ToolkitTM – the first practical step by step process for building strategic agility in business.
+Dan is Founder and Managing Director of Agile Strategies, and is the developer of the Agile Strategies ToolkitTM – the first practical step-by-step process for building strategic agility in business.
 His diverse career has included IT project management, leadership development, and strategic planning.
-He has taught strategic planning and balanced scorecard for the past 15 years, and has led the development of strategic plans for dozens of clients.
+He has taught strategic planning and balanced scorecard for the past 15 years, has led the development of strategic plans for dozens of clients.
 He has been an agile and OKR coach for the past 5 years.
 Dan’s perspective is based on lessons learned from:

 - His 40-year career experience in human resources, information technology, and strategic planning

 - New understandings about engagement and motivation derived from neuroscience research